 The Laboratory of Comparative Pathology, serving Memorial Sloan Kettering, Weill Cornell Medical College, and the Rockefeller University, offers a one-year postdoctoral fellowship in laboratory animal, comparative, and genomic pathology for veterinary pathology trainees who are seeking to advance their knowledge in these disciplines.

 Fellows take advantage of the varied laboratory animal caseload and have access to state-of-the-art necropsy facilities, histology and immunohistochemistry services, as well as a fully equipped clinical pathology laboratory performing various diagnostic tests, including hematology, clinical chemistry, parasitology, serology, and microbiology.
 Other specialty cores accessible to the fellows provide electron and scanning microscopy, confocal microscopy, laser microdissection, and molecular cytology services.
-Participation in weekly conferences and pathology rounds in association with laboratory animal postdoctoral fellows and pathologists in the New York City area is part of the training curriculum and helpful to those candidates preparing for boards.
+Participation in weekly conferences and pathology rounds in association with laboratory animal postdoctoral fellows and pathologists in the New York City area is part of the training curriculum and helpful to those candidates preparing for boards (ACVP, ECVP).

 The successful applicant must possess a doctor of veterinary medicine or veterinariae medicinae doctors degree from an American Veterinary Medical Association–accredited or equivalent institution and have at least two years of formal anatomic pathology training (such as a residency).
 Preference will be given to those who have completed a three-year anatomic pathology residency.
 Board-eligible candidates are welcome, and board preparation time may be granted.
 Salary is based on the National Institutes of Health’s postdoctoral scale and commensurate with experience.
 Expected start date is in September, and the application deadline is February 1.